codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-1-getting-started.md

 > \_\_A simple & happy Mind

 For example, you want to place a button on your webpage to greet user when he/she clicks on it.
-HTML can help to make the button shown up.
-CSS can help to make the button looked nice.
+HTML can help to make the button show up.
+CSS can help to make the button look nice.
 But, none of those two languages can tell web browser `what to do` when user clicks on the button.
 This is the point where JavaScript gets in.
 Let's see.